 The Myths of Weight Lifting for Women

-The most prevalent myth surrounding weight lifting for women is that it will cause us to bulk up and look like men.
-While it is possible for women to achieve a high degree of muscle mass with specific training if they want to do so, this doesn’t just naturally occur, because our hormones are different to a male’s hormones.
+While women can achieve a high degree of muscle mass with specific training if they want to do so, this doesn’t just naturally occur, the reason being that our hormones are different from a male’s hormones.

-Hormones aside, ask any bodybuilder, and he or she will tell you just how much effort went into increasing their muscle mass.
-Bodybuilders do long workouts, often daily, for many months or even years using heavy weights.
+Body builders do long workouts, often daily, for many months or even years using hefty weights.
 They follow strict and specific diets.
-Some also take dangerous steroids.
+Some also take potentially dangerous steroids.

 Another myth concerning weight lifting for women is that we should only ever lift “light” weights to avoid injury.
-It’s true that females do not usually start out with the same natural upper body strength as most males.

-Sensible weight lifting routines for women take this into account.
-They recommend that we start with weights that will work our muscles without overstressing them, gradually progressing to heavier weights as our strength improves.
+Such routines recommend that we start with weights that will work our muscles without overstressing them, gradually progressing to heavier weights as our strength improves.
 Working out this way limits the likelihood of sustaining a muscle tear or other injury.

 What are the Benefits of Weight Lifting for Women?

-A loss of bone mass can also lead to the development of osteoporosis, which leaves our bones susceptible to breaking.
 Weight-bearing exercise, such as that provided by strength workouts, greatly reduces the risk of this occurring.

-A good weight lifting program focuses on the whole body, providing the added benefit of improving the immune system.
-This benefit comes about as a result of the movement made during workouts stimulating the lymphatic system which is dependent on muscle contraction to work efficiently.
+This benefit comes about because the movement made during workouts stimulates the lymphatic system, which is dependent on muscle contraction to work efficiently.
 The lymphatic system helps to remove toxins from our cells, and it is an essential part of fighting infection and viruses.

 Short beginner level weight lifting for women routine